 Document delivery to the customer is realised via a web tool, the DocStore.
 Customers and developer only have access to the documentation that is necessary according their status.
 Only registered and identified customers are provided with the necessary information.
 Furthermore all documents are protected and personalised based on certificates.

-Delivery of the TOE is addressed in [14].
+For the TSMC samples, delivery of the TOE is addressed in [14] chapter 4.
 Here, identification of a certified product as well as the different forms and ways of delivery are described as follows: